INTERESTING FACTS ON THE SPACE RACE !!!

 The Space Race officially began on August 2, 1955, when the USA announced of its intent to launch artificial satellites into orbit, only for the Soviet Union to announce four days later, that they would also launch a satellite in the near future.
 The race had started.

 A satellite is any object that orbits a planet.
-Even the Moon is a satellite.
-There are many man-made satellites in orbit around the Earth, Some gather and transmit information about space, back to scientists on Earth.
+Even the moon is a satellite.
+There are many man-made satellites in orbit around Earth.
+Most gather and transmit information about space, back to scientists on Earth.

-The Soviet Union beat the USA to its first successful launch on October 4th, 1957, with the first satellite into orbit called the Sputnik 1.
+The Soviet Union beat the USA to the first successful launch on October 4th, 1957, with the first satellite into orbit called the Sputnik 1.
 The Russians had took an early lead.

-Only three weeks after the Soviet Union successfully put the first man in orbit, the USA launched the Freedom 7, and astronaut Alan Shepherd became the first American in space, however he did not orbit the Earth.
+Only three weeks after the Soviet Union successfully put the first man in orbit, the USA launched the Freedom 7, and astronaut Alan Shepherd became the first American in space, however, he did not orbit Earth.

 Almost a year later on February 20, 1962, the first American to orbit the Earth was astronaut John Glenn, on the Friendship 7 spacecraft.

-With America feeling somewhat self-conscious about being behind the Soviet Union in the Space Race, President Kennedy went to congress in 1961, and made it public that he wanted America to be the first country to put a man on the Moon.
+With America feeling somewhat self-conscious about being behind the Soviet Union in the Space Race, President Kennedy went to congress in 1961.
+He made it public that he wanted America to be the first country to put a man on the moon.
 After much backing, the Apollo Moon program was announced.

 The Space Race was not a long period of accomplishments.
-The Soviet Union and the USA had plenty of failures, including crashes and explosions, resulting in the death of several astronauts.
+The Soviet Union and the USA had plenty of failures, including crashes and explosions, resulting in the death of several space pilots.

-The World held its breath as it neared the Moon’s surface.
-On July 20th, 1969, the Eagle landed on the Moon.
-Neil Armstrong stepped outside and became the first man to walk on the Moon.
-With his first step, Neil Armstrong said the famous words, “That’s one small step for man, one giant leap for mankind”.
+The world held it’s breath as it neared the moon’s surface.
+On July 20th, 1969, the Eagle landed on the moon.
+Neil Armstrong stepped outside, and became the first man to walk on the moon.
+With his first steps, Neil Armstrong said the famous words, “That’s one small step for man, one giant leap for mankind”.
 It is reckoned that more than a billion people at home was listening in to this historic occasion.